rerdavies/pipedal/README.md

      sudo pipedalconfig --install --port 81

-You can optionally restrict the ports on which PiPedal will respond by providing an explicit IP address.
+You can optionally restrict the addresses on which PiPedal will respond by providing an explicit IP address.
 For example, to configure PiPedal to only accept connections from the local host:

      sudo pipedalconfig --install --port 127.0.0.1:80